Meetpatil03/apnacollege-demo/README.md

 # apnacollege-demo
-This is first GitHub repo
+This is my first Git repo